 Working in partnership with the British Institute for Human Rights, we are exploring ways to empower people to know and claim their rights.

-The fifteen month project will seek to understand the core issues faced by staff and service users in relation to managing risks and protecting people’s rights within children and young people’s services at West Lane Hospital, Middlesbrough and mental health services for older people in Durham and Darlington.
+The fifteen month project will seek to understand the core issues faced by staff and service users in relation to managing risks and protecting people’s rights within children and young people’s services at West Lane Hospital, Middlesbrough and mental health services for older people in Hartlepool.

 As part of the project staff will be trained in the application of human rights within mental health care.
 Teams will be supported to increase service user involvement in the decision making process, helping to ensure that the least restrictive practices are adopted.
 The project also aims to develop tools and resources to support staff and will inform options surrounding the longer term adoption of this approach throughout the organisation.